-7.1 The Statement of Community Involvement (SCI) sets out the standards to be achieved by the County Council in involving stakeholders and the community in the preparation, alteration and continuing review of planning policy documents and planning applications.
-It contains the County Council's proposals for fully engaging all sections of the community and stakeholders at an early stage in the preparation of each document.

-7.2 A review of the adopted SCI took place in 2013 and the updated document was adopted in April 2013.
-A further review was undertaken in August 2017, with adoption expected in early 2018.
+- 7.1 The Statement of Community Involvement (SCI) sets out the standards to be achieved by the County Council in involving stakeholders and the community in the preparation, alteration and continuing review of planning policy documents and planning applications.
+It contains the County Council's proposals for fully engaging all sections of the community and stakeholders at an early stage in the preparation of each document. - 7.2 A review of the adopted SCI took place in 2013 and the updated document was adopted in April 2013.
+A further review was undertaken in August 2017, with adoption in May 2018.
+The Council adopted a Statement of Community Involvement (SCI) Temporary Addendum in July 2020 in light of Covid 19 and the inability to hold physical meetings, exhibitions or provide physical copies of documents.